 Haeundae Beach is a vast 1.5-km long beach, right in the middle of the city.
 It’s probably one of the most famous beaches in Korea, with clean sand and a stunning night view full of skyscrapers.
 You can see this beach starring in the disaster movie “Haeundae.”

-Haeundae is a city beach, so there’s no shortage of accommodation, activities and attractions in the area.
+Haeundae is a city beach in Korea, so there’s no shortage of accommodation, activities and attractions in the area.
 Be sure to plan your trip well in advance if you want to stay beachfront.

 TIP | See the most popular tourist attractions on Busan’s East side, without wasting a second of time.
 You’ll see Oryukdo Skywalk, Haedong Yonggungsa Temple, Jukseong Dream Church, and more.
 Final drop-off at either Haeundae, Spa Land, Busan Station, or Lotte Premium Outlet.
 Your choice!
 Book a day tour of Busan’s key attractions here.